*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 You’re also provided with a Barlow lens which is built into the system and can be activated with the flip of a switch, a removable tripod, a backpack for the scope, a red dot finder, AudioStar Computer Hand Controller with 30,000 object data base, a mount and a few other accessories

 As for what the Barlow lens can do, it’ll allow you to increase the magnifications further when either of the eyepieces are attached.
 The 26mm will magnify to 30x and the 9.6mm to 82x.
 As for the theoretical maximum magnification, the etx-80 can achieve a magnification of 157x.

-This means that you’ll be more than capable of viewing jupiter and saturn through the lens and because it’s a refractor scope, it’s also pretty good at viewing objects on earth, which you may enjoy doing.
-However, above the 80x magnication, there will be a lot of chromatic aberration, which will limit you’re experience the further you look into space.
+This means that you’ll be more than capable of viewing Jupiter and Saturn through the lens and because it’s a refractor scope, it’s also pretty good at viewing objects on earth, which you may enjoy doing.
+However, above the 80x magnification, there will be a lot of chromatic aberration, which will limit you’re experience the further you look into space.

 Furthermore, because the system is computerized, you will need power to turn the scope on.
-When travelling with it, you’ll need 6 AA batteries to turn it on whilst you can also use an ac wall adapter to power it up too.
+When travelling with it, you’ll need 6 AA batteries to turn it on whilst you can also use an portable power tank power it up too.